AndersenLab/CeNDR/base/static/content/help/Variant-Browser.md

 * _Onchocerca volvulus_
 * _Brugia malayi_

 ##### phastCons

 phastCons scores range from 0-1 and represent the probability that each nucleotide belongs to a conserved element.

+##### Transposons

+The transposons track shows transposon calls from [Laricchia _et al._ 2017](https://andersenlab.org/publications/2017Laricchia.pdf).
+Each call lists the transposon type and __isotype__.

+##### Divergent Regions

+Hyper-divergent regions are genomic intervals that contain sequences not found in the N2 reference strain.
+They were identified by high levels of variation and low coverage from read alignments.
+For a complete description, please see [_Lee et al._ 2020](https://andersenlab.org/publications/2020LeebioRxiv.pdf).

+Two divergent tracks are available:

+* __Divergent Regions Summary__ - Divergent region intervals and their observed frequency across wild isolate strains.
+* __Divergent Regions Strain__ - Divergent region intervals for individual strains.

 ##### Variants